 NANPA High School Scholarship Application Overview

 From its inception, NANPA has been dedicated to teaching the next generation of nature photographers.
-To that end, the NANPA High School Scholarship Program (NHSSP) has already presented scholarships to more than 140 creative students who have attended NANPA Annual Summits in the past.
-To continue this legacy, NANPA will select ten more students to attend the Eighteenth Annual Nature Photography Summit presented by NANPA in Jacksonville, Florida.
-The student program will run From Sunday, February 24, 2013 through Sunday, March 3, 2013
+To that end, the NANPA High School Scholarship Program (NHSSP) has already presented scholarships to more than 150 creative students who have attended NANPA Annual Summits in the past.
+To continue this legacy, NANPA will select ten more students to attend the Nature Photography Summit presented by NANPA in San Diego, CA in 2015.
+The student program will run From Sunday, February 15, 2015 through Sunday, February 22, 2015

 Each year's group of ten scholarship recipients will attend regular NANPA Summit programs, participate in field workshops designed specifically for them, and receive special photographic instruction from a variety of nature photography and publishing professionals.
 Students will gain awareness, appreciation and concern for the natural environment, and improve their skills and confidence in the art of nature photography.
 This will be accomplished through classroom and field instruction, as well as personal interaction with some of the world's best-known and highly skilled nature photographers.
 The images which students photograph during field work are critiqued, edited, and used in a slide presentation for all attending NANPA members to view on the Summit's final day.